fieldtrip/website/getting_started/bids.md

 ## Reading data from a BIDS dataset

 FieldTrip has direct support for all data file formats that are used in BIDS.
-This includes
+This includes:

-- anatomical and functional MRI
+- structural and functional MRI
   - NIfTI format (`.nii` and `.nii.gz`)
 - MEG
   - [CTF](/getting_started/ctf)